Spokane, Portland and Seattle 539

-Spokane, Portland and Seattle Railway No. 539 is the only preserved example of the class O-3 2-8-2 "Mikado" steam locomotive.
-It was built by the American Locomotive Company in 1917 for the Northern Pacific Railway as engine No. 1762.
-It was sold to the Spokane, Portland and Seattle Railway and renumbered 539, in 1944.
+Spokane, Portland and Seattle Railway 539 is the only preserved example of the class O-3 class "Mikado" type steam locomotive.
+It was built by the American Locomotive Company in 1917 for the Northern Pacific Railway as No. 1762.
+It was sold to the Spokane, Portland and Seattle Railway and renumbered to No. 539, in August 1944.
+It was reconfigured and converted to oil burning in January 1946.
 The locomotive was retired in 1957, and it was displayed in Esther Short Park, Washington, until 1997.
 That year, it was moved to Battle Ground for a potential restoration that never came to fruition.
 In 2007, it was acquired by the Grand Canyon Railway and moved to Williams, Arizona for an operational restoration that also never came to fruition.
-In 2019, No. 539 was purchased again by the Port of Kalama, who moved it back to Washington and put it on static display inside a visiting center that was constructed in 2014.
+In 2019, No. 539 was purchased again by the Port of Kalama, who moved it back to Washington and put it on static display inside the Port's Interpretive Center that was constructed in 2014.

 History

-Revenue service years
+Revenue service

 In the early 1910s, the Northern Pacific Railway (NP), a class I railroad that ran in the Northwestern United States between Washington (state) and Minnesota, had experienced an increase in freight traffic.
 They consequently decided to design a series of 2-8-2 "Mikado" type locomotives, and the locomotives were built by the American Locomotive Company (ALCO)’s various factories and the NP’s own shops in Brainerd, Minnesota.
 One of the classes was the W-3, with 135 such locomotives built by ALCO's former Brooks Locomotive Works in Dunkirk, New York, numbered 1700–1834.
 First, there were fifty-three built between March and May 1913, and then there were nineteen locomotives built in September 1917, and then thirty-nine locomotives in June 1918, and then twenty-four locomotives in November 1920.

 No. 539 was numbered 1762 at the time, and was among the second batch of locomotives built in 1917.
-These enlarged versions of the basic W class 2-8-2s were assigned to pull dual service trains across the NP system, and they showed the effects of superheating on the layout of tubes and flues, and compared to the Q-5 4-6-2 "pacifics" built by Brooks in 1920, the W-3s had slightly larger boilers, but with less firebox heating surfaces.
+These enlarged versions of the basic W class 2-8-2s were assigned to pull dual service trains across the NP system, and they showed the effects of superheating on the layout of tubes and flues, and compared to the Q-5 4-6-2 "Pacifics" built by Brooks in 1920, the W-3s had slightly larger boilers, but with less firebox heating surfaces.
 The 1917 locomotives, as well as the later ones, had 216 tubes, which raised the evaporative heating surface area to 3,634 square feet.